Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

   "classifier_result": "GPT_VISION"
 }
 ```

 Limitations of current enrichment service implementation

 1. **Image Enhancement Limitation**: During a chat session, enhancements can only be applied to a single image.
 Multiple images cannot be enhanced within a single chat call.
 1. **Maximum Input Image Size**: The largest allowable input image size is 20 MB.
 1. **Object Grounding in Enhancement API**: When using the enhancement API for object grounding, if duplicate objects are detected, a single bounding box and label will be generated for all duplicates, rather than separate ones for each.
 1. **Image Chat Restriction**: When uploading images in Azure OpenAI Studio or the API, there is a limit of 10 images per chat call. then image description would be extracted.
-- generated_response: Text describing the image (if extracted using ChatGPT4 Vision model).